 Intraocular Pressure & Functional Diagnostics of Autoregulation

 Imedos has recognised the importance of an increased retinal venous pressure for eye diseases such as glaucoma at a very early stage.
-Up until the middle of 2019 we offered our customers the Löw contact lens dynamometer, with allowed to register an increased retinal venous pressure.
+Up until the middle of 2019 we offered our customers the Löw contact lens dynamometer, which allowed to register an increased retinal venous pressure.

 However, today, we offer an even better alternative: the IOPstim, an innovative device for: